 It’s been a while, a long while since a last post to the blog.
 I’m (Kelly) opening up a bit on this one…

 If anyone would like to know what goes on in a dad’s head when it comes to the pressure of bringing up cherished babies in this world, feeding them, nurturing them, maintaining an income to keep up in this country, having the funds to keep them healthy, fending off Caesar and his CPS, fending off cancer, etc… listen to this piece posted below, by Hans Zimmer.
 This piece describes what I feel being a father, tasked with a very, very important job.
-Listen to it with headphones on… listen to it loud – because it’s loud and intense in my mind… close your eyes and concentrate on the movements of the instruments, especially the first two minutes.
+Listen to it with headphones on… listen to it loud – because it’s loud and intense in my mind… close your eyes and concentrate on the movements of the instruments.
 Concentrate on the intense stress of knowing that it’s all a race against time and that time is very quickly running out (our life is a vapor).
 Concentrate on the music while thinking of the pressure of providing the income, paying the mortgage and electric bill, making good decisions for a family – knowing that bad decisions could be devastating.
 Think of the task of protecting your family from and fending off the evil forces surrounding us; knowing the evil is intent on the destruction of the family.
 There’s a job that needs to be done, and done to near perfection – there’s little room for mess ups.
 The wrong mess up and it all comes crashing down.
 So many people you want to make happy.
 So many delicate hearts to be careful of hurting.
 So many fears to face and push through.
 So much pain to endure.
 Failure always nipping at your heels.
 The spiritual war is real.
 The physical life is fragile.
+We all know life can collapse quickly.
 The stakes are exponentially high.